Skip to Main Content

 For example:

-This page provides a record of edits and changes made to this book since its initial publication.
-Whenever edits or updates are made in the text, we provide a record and description of those changes here.
+This page provides a record of edits and changes made to this resource since its initial publication.
+Whenever edits or updates, we provide a record and description of those changes here.
 If the change is minor, the version number increases by 0.1.
-If the edits involve substantial updates, the edition number increases to the next whole number.
+If the changes involve substantial updates, the edition number increases to the next whole number.

 Version History